Geodan/pg2b3dm/getting_started.md

 - Use -f cesium in previous step tesselate_building.

-Copy the tile generated tiles to webserver (for example $ python3 -m http.server)
+Copy the generated tiles to webserver (for example $ python3 -m http.server)

 - In Unreal press '+' next to 'Blank 3D Tiles Tileset' in the Cesium panel